snonux/foo.zone/gemfeed/2025-05-11-f3s-kubernetes-with-freebsd-part-5.md

 !/usr/local/bin/wg setconf wg0 /etc/wireguard/wg0.conf
 ```

-**Important**: The IPv6 address must be specified before the `up` directive.
+Important: The IPv6 address must be specified before the `up` directive.
 This ensures the interface has both addresses configured before WireGuard peers are loaded.

 Apply the configuration: